bilal-el-chami/bilal-demo-app-10/README.md

 $ git push origin master
 ```

-You'll see that the build in Codeship will not succeed, and the home page of your application will still have the "Hello World" title instead of "Hello John"
+You'll see that the build in Codeship will not succeed, and the home page of your application will still have the "Hello World" title instead of "Hello John", which means that Heroku didn't deploy the new version because it contains failing tests.
+And if you check your email inbox, you have probably recieved an alert email from Codeship telling you that the build failed.

+Now you can re-modify the java class to make it pass the tests so you can see the modifications you've made to the `index.jsp` file.

 [//]: # (Links)